gustavosdelgado/DesignPatterns/README.md

 ### Builder
 This pattern delegates the construction action to a specific class, isolating construction complexity.
 It also allows multiple ways of creating an object without multiple constructors.

+### Prototype
+A pattern that lets you copy existing objects without making your code dependent on their classes.